liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-screens.markdown

 	- *onUserAction*: Runs the interactor intended for use with an action name.

-- *ScreenletView*: The class that implements the screenlet UI.
+- *ScreenletView*: The class that implements the screenlet's UI.
 The object is created in the screenlet's `createScreenletView` method.
-The main task of the view class is to render a specific UI using standard layout files and then update the UI when the data changes.
+The view class' main task is to render a specific UI using standard layout files and then update the UI when the data changes.

 - *InteractorAsyncTaskCallback*: Receives asynchronous responses from the Liferay Mobile SDK's `AsyncTask`.

 - *[EventBus](https://github.com/greenrobot/EventBus)*: The bus implementation
   used to notify the interactor when asynchronous operations complete.
-This decouples `AsyncTask` from the activity lifecycle, avoiding most of the typical problems associated with `AsyncTask`.
+This decouples `AsyncTask` from the activity lifecycle, avoiding most problems typically associated with `AsyncTask`.

 - *[MobileSDK](https://www.liferay.com/community/liferay-projects/liferay-mobile-sdk/overview)*:
   Used to call Liferay's remote services in a typesafe and transparent way.